 Julie: It was a nice compliment.
 But they never said, “You sound like yourself.”
-So it was kind of nice that they saw my parents and me.
+So it was kind of nice that they saw my parents in me.
 I felt it was an honor.

 Kurt: Oh, yeah.
-I love that part of the book that that was sort of their motto on their mission.
+I love that part of the book that that was their motto on their mission.
 Right?

 He taught about revelation.
 He taught a lot as we were children about who God is.
 I remember home evening lessons where he talked about “I am” and who was the Savior.
 He loved teaching about the Savior.
 He taught us about him.